Comparing .NET Testing Frameworks.

 // Is(Not)Zero, IsNegative/Positive

 A test stops running as soon as an assertion fails.
 But sometimes it is handy that all assertions still run so that you have more context to pinpoint the exact problem.
-Both xUnit and NUnit have a mecanism to do this.
+Both xUnit and NUnit have a mechanism to do this.

 // xUnit